NCI-NAACCR-Zone-Design/Louisiana/README.md

 * `[REPLACE MAXIMUM ZONE POPULATION]` -- The maximum population of a CTA Zone.
 Used in a statement describing CTA Zones.
 * `[REPLACE MINIMUM TRACTS PER ZONE]` -- The minimum number of census tracts forming any CTA Zone.
 Used in a statement describing CTA Zones.
 * `[REPLACE MAXIMUM TRACTS PER ZONE]` -- The maximum number of census tracts forming any CTA Zone.
 Used in a statement describing CTA Zones.
-* `[REPLACE REPORTING MIN CASES]` -- The minimum number of cancer cases in a CTZ Zone, to be reported.
+* `[REPLACE REPORTING MIN CASES]` -- The minimum number of cancer cases in a CTA Zone, to be reported.
 * `[REPLACE REGISTRY WEBSITE]` -- A hyperlink URL to this website's parent agency, cancer registry, etc., in the FAQ.
 * `[REPLACE FUNDING URL]` -- A hyperlink URL to the agency which funded this website.
 Displayed in the FAQ alongside the FUNDING SOURCE.
 * `[REPLACE FUNDING SOURCE]` -- A statement/description of who funded the website.
 Displayed in the FAQ alongside the FUNDING URL.